polux/parsers/doc/userguide.md

 ## Introduction

-Parsers is a library that helps you building functions that take a string, check that it belongs to some language and compute something out of it.
+The `parsers` library helps you build functions that take a string, check that it belongs to some language and compute something out of it.

 ![parser image]